kennytilton/MatrixJS/js/matrixjs/readme.md

 # MatrixJS

-Sailboat designers say one boat can have at most two of the three virtues of speed, comfort, and low cost.
+Sailboat designers say one boat can have at most two out of the three virtues of speed, comfort, and low cost.

 MatrixJS delivers all three: run-time efficiency, expressive power, and development simplicity.
 The secret?
 A custom dataflow engine we have re-christened "matrix" after finding out what that word really means.
 (Forget the movie.)